 Store this pasta bowl in the fridge for up to 3 days.
 I like to keep the sauce separate, reheat the bowl in the microwave until warm, and then top with green goddess dressing when I’m ready.

-I love to use this on pasta, on a veggie sandwich, or on salads!
+I love to use this on pasta, on a veggie sandwich, on sweet potato avocado toast, or on salads!

 Save this for later?